Oculofacial Plastic & Reconstructive Surgery

-The Department of Ophthalmology at the University of North Carolina at Chapel Hill provides a comprehensive ophthalmic plastic and reconstructive surgical service.
-Jonathan Dutton, M.D., Ph.D. in conjunction with Amy M. Fowler , M.D. offer quality and compassionate care for both children and adults.
-Conditions that may be treated through this service include eyelid malpositions, eyelid and orbital cancer, tearing disorders, periocular trauma, Graves’ Disease (also known as thyroid eye disease), and spastic eyelid disease (blepharospasm and hemifacial spasm).
-Additionally, both non-surgical and surgical facial cosmetic surgery, including blepharoplasty and Botox® injections for wrinkle reduction, are performed.
+The University of North Carolina Department of Ophthalmology offers comprehensive oculofacial plastic and reconstructive surgical services that treat and manage deformities and abnormalities of the eyelids, lacrimal (tear) system and orbit (eye socket), as well as the adjacent face.
+The Department’s highly skilled, fellowship-trained two Oculofacial Plastic and Reconstructive Surgery specialists treat conditions including eyelid malpositions, eyelid and orbital cancer, tearing disorders, periocular trauma, Graves’ Disease (also known as thyroid eye disease), and spastic eyelid disease (blepharospasm and hemifacial spasm).
+This service also offers non-surgical and surgical facial cosmetic surgery, including blepharoplasty and Botox® injections for wrinkle reduction.